nzdjb/static-site-generator/README.md

   author = "Article author"
   published = true
   ```
+  * content can alternatively be read from a file with contentFile.
+This is mutually exclusive with content.
   * author and published are optional, defaulting to empty string and true, respectively.
   * content supports Markdown.
 * A template file, which should be a Handlebars HTML file.